Mortgage and Personal Loans Perfect for Con Artist’s Tricks

 - Lottery Scams.
 These scams take the form of the Publisher’s Clearing House or Reader’s Digest sweepstakes.
 These are fraudulent letters that claim the recipient has won millions.
 Of course to get the money, the winner has to send in money to cover taxes.

 - Job Hunter Scams.
-These are the scams that involve charging applicants for credit checks and then enrolling them in monthly credit monitoring services.
+These are the scams that involve charging consumers for credit checks and then enrolling them in monthly credit monitoring services.